Not wanting to break up amid the distance between you doesn’t absolve you from the conscious decision you made to enter a long distance relationship.

 The human mind and body only takes so much before it completely bottoms out.

 It has limits.

 You don’t want this to happen when you haven’t made the conscious decision to break up the relationship.
-It would be like what a drug addict experiences when they are trying to break the habit.

 Do yourself a favor and amicably end this.

 You both move forward with your lives and give each other the room to meet new people that are better matches thanks to proximity.

 The danger that some people fall into is that they let something like this drag on for an indefinite period of time.

 You fall into the trap of holding on to hope.